All Episodes

 Here he is, guys.

-Robert Hunter Biden, first name is actually Robert, not Hunter, uh, born February 4th, 1970, is an American attorney and businessman.
+Robert Hunter Biden, first name is actually Robert, not Hunter, born February 4th, 1970, is an American attorney and businessman.

-Uh, thanks for enlarging it for me, Bills, because I am blind.
+Thanks for enlarging it for me, Bills, because I am blind.

-But uh, you know what?
+But you know what?

-I I don't think we'd do it service if we didn't cover everything.
+I don't think we'd do it service if we didn't cover everything.

-We're gonna be reacting to uh Ryan Dawson's um documentary on the Biden family, uh, and it is pretty damn good.
+We're going to be reacting to Ryan Dawson's documentary on the Biden family.

-The only thing though is I don't know if we can play it on YouTube.
+The only thing, though, is I don't know if we can play it on YouTube.

-So um, and I already see some of y'all in the chat right now on Rumble talking about the Chinese company, etc.
+So, and I already see some of y'all in the chat right now on Rumble talking about the Chinese company, etc.

-Um, but let's let's keep going here.
+But let's keep going here.

-Uh Biden is the second son of U.S. President Joe Biden and his first wife, Neil Hunter Biden.
+Biden is the second son of U.S. President Joe Biden and his first wife, Neil Hunter Biden.

-In 1972, when Biden was two years old, a car crash killed his mother, who was driving and his one-year-old sister Naomi and seriously injured both him and his older brother Bo.
+In 1972, when Biden was two years old, a car crash killed his mother, who was driving, and his one-year-old sister, Naomi, and seriously injured both him and his older brother, Bo.

 In his memoir, Beautiful Things, Biden wrote of his struggles with drug and alcohol abuse, which escalated after Bo's death in 2015 from brain cancer.